ThiagoBrito-Dev/devcalc/README-en.md

 #### Related to modals

 - [x] Allow the user to transition between all modals, through shortcuts, without any conflicts of view;
-- [x] Open history modal, which stores past expressions and results, grouped by date;
+- [x] Open history modal, which stores past expressions and results grouped by date;
 - [x] Open shortcuts modal, which presents the user with all the application's shortcuts;
 - [x] Open personalization modal, which allows the user to create, through a descriptive table, a personalized theme;
-- [x] Retrieve the application's current colors and display them in the fields of the "Current Color" column, present in the customization table;
+- [x] Retrieve the application's current colors and display them in the fields of the "Current color" column, present in the customization table;
 - [x] Copy, in case of double-clicking on a field in the column "Current color", the value of the current color to the corresponding field in the column "New color";
 - [x] Clear new colors, which sets the default value (black) to all fields in the "New Color" column;
 - [x] Preview custom theme;